 I am an award winning freelance travel writer and anthropologist passionate for European, Atlantic, and Mediterranean cultures.

-My background in anthropology trained me in the cultures, languages, peoples, prehistory and history of the Mediterranean world.
-I write most on France and Spain and am often there unearthing new discoveries about these rich and multilayered western Mediterranean places.
+My background in anthropology trained me in the cultures, languages, peoples, prehistory and history of the Atlantic and Mediterranean worlds.
+I write most on France and Spain and am often there unearthing new discoveries about these rich and multilayered places.

 My primary writing forms and genres are travel narratives, guides, memoirs, profiles, and essays for books, magazines, and websites.
 My literary agent is Laura Strachan of Strachan Literary Agency who represents me for all book length works except for travel guides.

-My work also appears in Wine Enthusiast, Archaeology, The Pennsylvania Gazette, The Best Women's Travel Writing, Transitions Abroad, Perceptive Travel, Expedition, The Bark, Michelin Green Guides, and National Geographic books among others.
-To read more, please check out my articles and essays.
+My work also appears in BBC Travel, Wine Enthusiast, Archaeology, The Pennsylvania Gazette, The Bark, Best Women's Travel Writing, Transitions Abroad, Perceptive Travel, Expedition, Michelin Green Guides, and National Geographic books, among others.
+To read more, please check out my Articles.

 Curious about the life of a freelance travel writer?

 In reality, it's not a whole lot of romance but it is satisfying if it's for you.
 You certainly don't go into it for the money.
 Moreover, it requires a lot of work, often that overflows into the part of the day, night, or weekend that others are taking time to chill, It's also a lot like being simultaneously employed and unemployed, requiring doing the work and looking for work at once.
 But it affords freedom, travel, and rich experience that no amount of money can buy.

 Is it worth it?
 If you are like me and cannot not write and love to journey into the world's vast richness and beauty, then perhaps it is.
 It certainly is a process and a long-term commitment.